 Also, make sure to test that your microphone and camera are working.
 If you are in a large room or one with high ceilings, you may want to use headphones to record your audio to avoid an echo.

-Having a quiet, clear, and well-lit space will show your best self in your on demand interview.
+Having a quiet, clear, and well-lit space will show your best self in your on demand video screening interview.
 Eliminate all possible distractions and interruptions by turning your cell phone on silent, and if you’re at home, make sure people in the house know you are completing an interview.

 If you can, record in a space where you can close the door.
 Also, remember to give yourself ample time to answer each question – an hour should be sufficient.